 Participants of participatory governance committees shall include:

-Constituency Members: Appointed representatives of constituent governing bodies (voting).
-Constituency members representing faculty, classified professionals, students or administrators have an important role in the participatory governance process.
+Constituency Committee Members: These are the appointed representatives of constituent governing bodies (voting).
+Constituency members representing faculty, classified professionals, students, or administrators have an important role in the participatory governance process.
 By representing the whole of their constituency (i.e. all faculty, all classified professionals, all students, and all supervisors/administrators), they bring important viewpoints, experiences, context, and institutional memory to the meeting table.

 As a constituency group representative, they are representing the “we” of their constituency as opposed to themselves as an individual, their respective discipline, department, or program, or their division.
 Constituency group representatives are appointed by their respective leadership group – Academic Senate, Classified Senate, Associated Student Government, or College President – to represent their group and are responsible for reporting back to their groups in addition to creating a two-way communication between participatory governance bodies and their constituency.

-Ex Officio Member: Members with expertise required for the effectiveness and functioning of the committee (non-voting).
+Ex Officio Advisor: A person or group of individuals with expertise who are incorporated into a committee for the effectiveness and optimal functioning of the committee.
+They are non-voting.

-An ex officio member is appointed to a committee because they have an expertise or hold an official position relevant to the work of the committee.
-The role of the ex officio member is to advise and provide counsel to the committee so that all members may have a thorough understanding of the matter under discussion.
+In this capacity, ex officio advisors are appointed to a committee because they have an expertise or hold an official position relevant to the work of the committee.
+The role of the ex officio advisor is to provide counsel to the committee so that all members may have a thorough understanding of the matter under discussion.

+District Committees: Membership positions exist for all constituencies on various San Diego Community College District (SDCCD) committees.
+These appointment are either by designation or made by the constituency leader.

+Committee Assignment by Designation: Committee membership assignments may occur as a function of College employment or positional role, e.g., College President, Senate President, School Dean, Associated Student Government President, Professional Development Coordinator, etc. As such, these positions are filled by whomever has that position at the time.

+Quorum: This is the minimum number of committee members necessary to conduct the business of that committee.
+For any meeting, quorum is based on the percentage of voting committee members present (including proxies), whereby a minimum of 50% + 1 members must be present to make quorum.
+Committee membership positions that are vacant (unfilled) are not used to calculate quorum.

 Proxy: Substitute for voting member (participating; voting).
-A single voting committee member can only be represented by a single individual acting solely as their proxy in that meeting.
-Quorum for a meeting is based on the percentage of committee members present (including proxies), whereby a minimum of 50% + 1 members must be present to make quorum.
+A single voting committee member can only be represented by a single individual acting solely as their proxy in that meeting, and that person must be a member of the same constituency group (i.e., faculty for another faculty, etc.)..

 A Proxy Form (see Appendix B) must be completed and communicated to the committee chair prior to the meeting.
 This can be done in person or via email.
 It is the responsibility of the voting member to inform the proxy of issues and constituent feedback.
 The proxy must then report back to the voting member.
 A voting member of a committee can only use a proxy twice during the course of the academic year.